-To apply for RPL, you will need to fill in part of the kit and return it with an RPL Application Form.
+To apply for RPL, you will need to fill in a RPL Application Form.
 Your application will then be assessed for suitability and you will then be contacted by an assessor to progress the RPL process.

 From here, usually the RPL process involves gathering evidence to demonstrate skills, knowledge and experience, responding to questions, completing tasks and, depending on the area, observation of your work skills in your workplace.